fatimaazizz/javascript-prep/destructuring-of-array.md

 console.log(i,h,k);
 ```

-we can set the default value  if value not  fount in the array
+we can set the default value  if value not  found in the array

 ```
 const newArray=[1,2];